openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

          }
       }

-Creating an array with a known number of elements:
+Creating an array with a known number of elements is presented below:

 .. code-block:: typescript
    :linenos: